-The RSA6100A Series Spectrum Analyzers allow you to view the captured signals in a wide variety of time-correlated displays.
+This analyzer allows you to view the captured signals in a wide variety of time-correlated displays.
 This is useful for device troubleshooting and signal characterization applications.
-All of the measurements are based on the same underlying set of time domain sample data.
+All of the measurements, other than the DPX display, are based on the same underlying set of time domain sample data.